-In 2002, two mothers who abandoned their infants claimed they did not know about SSBL; one of these mothers indicated that she would have "done things differently" had she been aware of the Law.
+In 2002, two mothers who abandoned their infants claimed they did not know about SSBL: one of these mothers indicated that she would have "done things differently" had she been aware of the Law.
 In 2003, one mother stated she had no knowledge of the Law.
 In 2004, one mother denied knowledge of the Law to the District Attorney.
 One mother was reportedly aware of the Law and had told a friend she intended to surrender her baby.
 It is unknown why she did not follow through with this plan and, instead, abandoned her infant.
 One mother stated that she had read about the Law in her local paper, but she denied she had been pregnant and given birth.
 In 2005, it is known that one mother who abandoned her infant had been previously informed of the Law.
 This mother is suspected of abandoning another infant in 2004; at that time, she was advised of the existence of the Law.
 It is unknown why she did not take advantage of the Law and, instead, abandoned her infant.
 In 2006 to 2016, it is unknown whether any of the mothers who abandoned their infants had awareness of the Law.
 There were no reported abandonments in 2017.
 In 2018, there was one mother who abandoned her male newborn in Whittier, she has a prior history of abandoning her newborn.
 She was detained and remains in custody.
 In 2020, there is no information pertaining to the mother or father of the infant found at Holly St. Park in Pasadena.
 In 2021, the mother who abandoned her infant is sharing an apartment with a family.
 It is unknown if they are related.
 There was no clear information pertaining to the woman's family situation.
 It appeared she is from another country and is not familiar or aware of the laws of this country.
 She was not aware of the SSBL and according to the Detective investigating the case, given her attempts to cover up her infant with trash, clothes and trash bin cover, she would be detained and prosecuted.
 In 2022, the mother and father who abandoned their infant stated to a Samaritan that they were homeless and needed help delivering the baby and the father left and stated that he would return.
 The father never returned, and the baby infant was discovered later nearby in the backseat of a vehicle by the Samaritan.
 The Samaritan brought the baby to a Samaritan at a nearby church who in turn reported the abandonment to law enforcement.
 There was no clear information pertaining to the family situation, employment status, religious affiliation, or domestic violence.
+In 2023, it is unknown whether the mother who abandoned her infant was aware of the Safe Surrender Baby Law.
+Case records revealed she was a known transient and drug user.